buzzingpixel/executive-ee/docs/composer-provisioning.md

 }
 ```

 As long as the tag is a valid tag name from the official ExpressionEngine repository, Executive will download EE from that tag and provision EE at that tag version.
-Here is the EE tags page for you to reference: https://github.com/ExpressionEngine/ExpressionEngine/tags
+Here is the EE tags page for you to reference: [https://github.com/ExpressionEngine/ExpressionEngine/tags](https://github.com/ExpressionEngine/ExpressionEngine/tags)

 ### Provisioning from your own fork of EE

-You can also provision from you own repository of EE.
+You can also provision from your own repository of EE.
 Here are some notes on doing that:

 Any environment that needs to run `composer install` or `composer update` will need to have access to the repository.
 If it is a private repo, this can be done with ssh keys or GitHub api keys.